DamianPala/meldformat/README.md

 You can specify a formatter setup file via `setup_path` parameter.

-By default logger from `logging` module is used but you can specify your own logger via `logger` parameter.
+By default logger from `logging` module is used but you can specify your own logger via `get_logger` function parameter.

 Formatting without Meld is available via `with_meld` parameter.